Language

 IELTS Speaking Part 1: Feeling bored

 Feeling bored is considered a common IELTS Speaking Part 1 topic, which has appeared many times in actual IELTS exams.
-So how can you fully handle the questions under the IELTS Speaking Part 1 Feeling bored topic?
+So how can you fully handle the questions under the IELTS Speaking Part 1 Feeling bored?
 In today's article, PREP will provide you with frequently asked questions, sample answers, and notable vocabulary related to the Feeling bored topic.
 Please refer to and practice them daily!

 IELTS Speaking Part 1 Feeling bored